krbysh/Powerpoint-2016-Mac-ImportImages/README.md

 # Powerpoint-2016-Mac-ImportImages
-VB and AppleScript for PowerPoint 2016 for Mac to import multiple images
+VB and AppleScript for PowerPoint 2016 for Mac to import multiple png images

 # How to use
 The "importImages.vba" code may be copied to PowerPoint Macros.